About Through Wonder

 About the Author

 Hannah Lyn Venable has a PhD in Philosophy from the University of Dallas and wrote her dissertation on Madness in Merleau-Ponty and Foucault.
-She is currently a lecturer at Texas State University.
+She has taught at the University of Dallas, Texas State University and Trinity University and is now a new assistant professor of philosophy at the University of Mary.
 Her interests are in ethics, existentialism, philosophy of religion, phenomenology, post-modernism, aesthetics and anything related to the human experience.

 All opinions expressed on this blog are the opinion of the author.
 The opinions do not represent any institution or community.
 The author receives no goods or services for the recommendation or condemnation of any particular viewpoint.